 How To Preserve Chanterelles

-My favorite, tried and true way to preserve chanterelles is to clean, coarsely chop and saute them, pack them into freezer bags or containers and top with some stock or butter to cover then freeze.
+My favorite, tried and true way to preserve chanterelles is to clean, coarsely chop and sauté them, pack them into freezer bags or containers and top with some stock, butter or olive oil to cover then freeze.
 I've had a lot of success with this method.
 Once thawed, use them in any mushroom dish, they even fry up nicely to serve alongside a steak.

-I hope you get a chance to get out mushroom picking this year or procure some at your local farmers market or grocery store because they really are a seasonal treat.
+I hope you get a chance to get out mushroom picking this year or find some at your local farmers market or grocery store because they really are a seasonal treat.

 Ingredients